mrf345/json_stream/README.md

       console.log(data)
     }
   }, // function to be applied on update
-  do_class: options.do_class || '.doit' // class assigned to elements wanted to be watched with specific function }
+  do_class: options.do_class || '.doit', // class assigned to elements wanted to be watched with specific function
+  ensure_class: options.ensure_class || 'ensureit', // class assigned to elements which will be ensured to update with other values
+  ensure_value: options.ensure_value || 'id' // value which will be checked in the json response to triger update instead of depending on the default content change
+}
 ```